Consultants and Staff

 Many of our graduate consultants have experience and coursework related to teaching or help us to extend our disciplinary knowledge about writing.

-Our goal is that our CEW community be as diverse as our student community.
+Our goal is for our CEW community to be as diverse as our student community.
 That means we love to hire students from different racial, ethnic, linguistic, national, socioeconomic, and gender backgrounds.
 Consultants who have experience overcoming adversity, coping with learning differences, studying outside of their native languages, add to our overall understanding of how to best support all UB writers.

 CEW consultants regularly share perspectives and learn new concepts and skills through our professional development program.
 Your feedback is also vitally important for our continuous improvement.